To create users: An admin user may create other users, or edit user information.

 Users must be created by an admin.
-There is not a way for users to sign up themselves under your account (by design).
+There is no way for users to sign up themselves under your account (by design).

 To create users: